 Life is busy.
 There are so many demands on your time and energy, that by the time it comes to the weekend you are exhausted and feel spent.
 Juggling work and family commitments, it can be easy to neglect your relationship, and not invest enough time in each other.
 For your relationship to thrive, it is essential to spend quality time together, to keep the love alive and reconnect.
+Maybe it’s time to spark unexpected conversations to keep your partner on their toes.
 Getting enough time together helps to build intimacy, gives the opportunity for meaningful communication and strengthens your relationship, but often the needs of others are prioritised over your relationship.

 Signs you are not spending enough time together